-The Tongariro River is a nationally significant trout fishery and hosts a range of indigenous fish species.
+The Tongariro River hosts a range of indigenous fish species and is a nationally significant trout fishery.
 As such the timing of in-stream works are limited to the months outside of May to October.
 This ensures work falls outside of the main trout and indigenous fish spawning season.

 Although trout fishing is popular all year, fishing activity generally falls over the warmer summer months.
-For this reason works will be scheduled for middle to late summer.
+For this reason works will be scheduled for middle summer.
 This will also coincide with low flows.
 Representatives from DoC will be consulted at various stages prior to the works commencing to ensure the best possible outcomes in the event of late spawning runs or other such natural events.
 Continued Whio (blue duck) population increase gives rise to an appreciation for nesting timing, and known nesting sites.
 Continued consultation with DoC and local experts will be maintained to minimise any disturbance.